Shakeel-Ilyas/Student-Management-System/README.md

-# Project Name "angular-student-management-system"
+# Project Name "Student-Management-System"

 Student Management System is an Angular-based practice project designed to manage student records efficiently.
 The application allows users to add, update, and delete student details.
 It also features a search functionality to find students by name and a filter option to view students based on their gender.

-# AngularStudentManagementSystem
+# StudentManagementSystem

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.